K-theory for 2-categories: Diagrams of 2-categories

 \begin{defn} Given a permutative category $\sD = (\sD, \oplus, e, \be)$, let $(\sD,\oplus)\mh\IICat_l$ denote the category of symmetric monoidal $\sD$-2-categories and monoidal $\sD$-lax maps. \end{defn}

 \begin{prop} Let $(\sD,\oplus,e, \be)$ be a permutative category and let $(X,\nu)$ be a symmetric monoidal $\sD$-2-category.
-Then the Grothendieck construction $\sD \wre X$ is a permutative 2-category. \end{prop} \begin{proof} The monoidal product on objects of $\sD \wre X$ is defined as
+Then the Grothendieck construction $\sD \wre X$ is a permutative 2-category. \end{prop} \begin{proof}\proofof{prop:Grothendieck-constr-sm-functor} The monoidal product on objects of $\sD \wre X$ is defined as

 The product of a pair of 1-morphisms $([\phi,f],[\psi,g])$ is given by the 1-morphism whose first coordinate is $\phi \oplus \psi$ and whose second coordinate is the 1-morphism

 Pairs of 2-morphisms are treated similarly.